sahil0812/YogaFlex/README.md

 So both the processes need to be running concurrently for the proper functioning of the app.
 We do so by following the following steps :

 1. Download the folder on your local machine to whatever location you feel comfortable with as a zip and unzip it.
-1. Create a new file in the folder just parallel to index.js named as “.env” and paste the following line on that file `` URI = "mongodb+srv://sahilpatil0812:ivKHxCtBo21CfvCO@yogaflex.sffwjyg.mongodb.net/?retryWrites=true&w=majority" ’’
+1. Create a new file in the folder just parallel to index.js named as “.env” and paste the following line on that file `` URI = "mongodb+srv://sahilpatil0812:ivKHxCtBo21CfvCO@yogaflex.sffwjyg.mongodb.net/?retryWrites=true&w=majority"
 1. Open two concurrent terminals for two separate processes, and move to the project folder on both terminals(frontend & backend).
+2. Before that, just add `` "http://localhost:3000/getData" `` link in handleSubmit function in App.jsx in frontend section to run site on local server.
 1. Type `` cd frontend `` on one terminal and `` cd backend `` on another terminal.
 1. Run following commands on backend terminal, which will run our backend Server.
    > npm install